scythe-io/purple-team-exercise-framework/PTEFv3.md

 # Cyber Threat Intelligence

-Cyber Threat intelligence(CTI) is evidence-based knowledge, context, indicators, and behaviors about a threat to an organization.
-CTI is the first reason that Purple Team Programs are of high value.
+Cyber Threat intelligence (CTI) is evidence-based knowledge, context, indicators, and behaviors about a threat to an organization.
+CTI is one of the many reasons that Purple Team Programs are of high value.
 While a Red Team can try thousands of methods to reach an objective, a Purple Team will focus on the methods, tradecraft, and TTPs that are most likely to impact the organization.

 The below process for leveraging Cyber Threat Intelligence for Purple Team Exercises was inspired by Katie Nickels and Cody Thomas presentation during the 2018 SANS Threat Hunting & Incident Response Summit titled: "[ATT&CKing the Status Quo: Threat-Based Adversary Emulation with MITRE ATT&CK](https://www.slideshare.net/KatieNickels/threatbased-adversary-emulation-with-mitre-attck)".
 MITRE has a free training that covers a similar process [Using ATT&CK for Cyber Threat Intelligence Training](https://attack.mitre.org/resources/training/cti/).
-The below graphics and icons were created by Erik van Buggenhout of [NVISO](https://www.nviso.eu/) and SANS Purple Team SEC599 and SEC 699 course author:
+The below graphics and icons were created by Erik van Buggenhout of [NVISO](https://www.nviso.eu/) and SANS Purple Team SEC599 and SEC699 course author:

 ![](./images/CTI.png)